U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Data Privacy

-A subset of data privacy legislation governs biometric data specifically and requires an additional layer of protection.
-Biometric data typically includes fingerprints, voiceprints, retina scans, hand scans, or face geometry (note that this is distinct from biological data collected for health or medical purposes).
+By contrast, workers are often covered in a subset of data privacy legislation that governs biometric data specifically, and requires an additional layer of protection.
+Biometric data typically include fingerprints, voiceprints, retina scans, hand scans, or face geometry (note that this is distinct from biological data collected for health or medical purposes).

-So far, three states have broad biometric privacy laws in place, and importantly, all of them cover workers: Illinois (2008), Texas (2009), and Washington (2017).
+So far, three states have broad biometric privacy laws that cover workers: Illinois (2008), Texas (2009), and Washington (2017).
 In particular, the landmark Illinois Biometric Information Privacy Act (BIPA) is considered the toughest biometric law in the U.S. and has resulted in numerous employment class action lawsuits.
-Replicas of BIPA have been introduced in more states and at the federal level (2020).
-In 2024 Colorado passed a law amending the Colorado Privacy Act (CPA), placing some limits on the ability of employers to make the collection of biometric data a condition of employment.
+Replicas of BIPA have been introduced in more states and at the federal level (2020); see also this 2023 federal bill regulating the collection of biometric data in the public sector.
+In 2024, Colorado passed a law amending the Colorado Privacy Act (CPA), placing some limits on the ability of employers to make the collection of biometric data a condition of employment, while a New York bill would prohibit the collection of facial recognition, iris, or retina scans as a condition of attaining or continuing employment.

-There is also a growing body of legislation regulating the use of biometric data specifically in hiring.
-These bills mandate that employers must obtain consent from job applicants for the use of AI (e.g., the Illinois AI Video Interview Act passed in 2020 and amended in 2021 and a New Jersey bill introduced in 2024), or facial recognition technologies (e.g., a Maryland law passed in 2020) in the hiring process.
+There is also a growing body of proposed legislation regulating the use of biometric data in hiring specifically.
+These bills mandate that employers obtain consent from job applicants for the use of AI (e.g., the Illinois AI Video Interview Act passed in 2020 and amended in 2021, and a New Jersey bill introduced in 2024) or facial recognition technologies (e.g., a Maryland law passed in 2020) in the hiring process.

 Key concepts appearing in one or more policies: